 This small, sophisticated island offers the perfect cheap Caribbean escape, with glorious beaches, sparkling turquoise seas, buzzing nightlife, and a scenic capital.

-Oistins – an active fishing village on the south coast – is famous for its reasonably-priced, open-air fish fry at the weekends, which features music and dancing.
+Oistins – an active fishing village on the south coast – is famous for its reasonably-priced, open-air fish fry during weekends, which features music and dancing.
 There are also shacks and rum shops dotted across the island, serving local favourites like BBQ pigtails, cou cou (made from cornmeal and okra), and deep-fried fish cakes.

-Barbados has 60 miles of coastline and all the beaches are public, making it a wonderful choice for a beach-hopping break.
+Barbados has 60 miles of coastline, and all the beaches are public, making it a wonderful choice for a beach-hopping break.
 And, if you feel like exploring, getting around by bus is cheap and easy.

-It’s also worth visiting the UNESCO-listed capital Bridgetown to see its well-preserved colonial architecture.
-There are plenty of museums and churches to explore here too – and the Parliament Buildings are the oldest in the Western Hemisphere.
+It’s also worth visiting the UNESCO-listed capital, Bridgetown, to see its well-preserved colonial architecture.
+There are plenty of museums and churches to explore here, too – and the Parliament Buildings are the oldest in the Western Hemisphere.

 On the west coast, at Carlisle Bay, Paynes Bay, and Lone Star, nature lovers can swim and snorkel with turtles.
 If you head to Carlisle Bay early, you can also sit and watch the unique sight of racehorses having a morning swim!

-6. Puerto Rico
+5. Puerto Rico

 Puerto Rico